 Collaborate with the Career Education Office

 At Earlham, career education is much more than just helping students find jobs; it's about helping students grow and develop their life's work in meaningful ways.
 The Career Education Office can help faculty find creative and engaging ways to integrate career education into the classroom experience.
-Our Career Advisers can:
+Our Career Coaches can:

-- Visit classrooms for presentations on career-related topics
+- Visit classrooms for presentations on career-related topics.

-- Facilitate workshops on resumes, cover letters, LinkedIn profiles, and more
+- Facilitate workshops on resumes, cover letters, LinkedIn profiles, and more.

-- Help organize career-related events for students in your department
+- Help organize career-related events for students in your department.

-- Connect your students to alumni in their fields
+- Connect your students to alumni in their fields.

 Request a Program or Presentation